interledger/interledger-rs/docs/testnet.md

         --pair ETH http://localhost:3002
     ```

-1. The main account that we use for sending and receiving payments.
+1. The main account that we use for sending and receiving payments
     ```
     cargo run --bin ilp-cli accounts create <YOUR_NAME> \ --auth=<admin_auth_token> \